WHYAMERICASUCKS.COM

 Wiles entered office with real power, not ceremonial status

 AP reported in November 2024 that Wiles became the first woman selected to serve as White House chief of staff.
 The White House staff report later anchored her inside the formal personnel record.
-That matters because chief of staff is one of the few unelected jobs that can shape almost every other one.
+Chief of staff is one of the few unelected jobs that can shape almost every other one.

 Her path there ran through the lobbying world